System Administration

 • Check you are not already using a current version.

-• Major updates, are announced in the newsletter.
+• Major updates, are announced in the newsletter, and may be warned about on the login page.

 • Changes are listed in the version history.